Love Again (Dua Lipa song): Commercial performance

 Upon Future Nostalgia's release, "Love Again" became a relatively successful album track across Europe.
 The song reached number 38 in Lithuania, 107 in Portugal, 86 in Romania, 62 in Slovakia and 90 in Spain.
 It additionally entered at number 61 on both the UK Singles Downloads Chart and UK Audio Streaming Chart.
 In April 2020, the Official Charts Company reported that the song was the most downloaded album track from the album in the United Kingdom.
 Following its release as a single, "Love Again" debuted at number 159 on the Billboard Global 200 chart dated 19 June 2021.
 In October of that year, the song spent its 20th week on the chart, reaching a peak position of number 59.
 The song spent a total of 35 weeks on the Global 200.
 On France's SNEP Singles Chart, the song debuted at number 198 on the issue dated 10 April 2021, before peaking at number 41 two months later and charting for 37 weeks.
+The song reached the top five on French Airplay, becoming her fifth top five in the country.

 In the UK, "Love Again" debuted at number 96 on the UK Singles Chart dated 18 June 2021.
 It departed the chart the following week but re-entered at number 92 on the chart dated 23 July 2021.
 Four weeks later, the song peaked at number 51 on the UK Singles Chart, lasting for a total of nine weeks.
 In October 2021, it was awarded a silver certification from the British Phonographic Industry (BPI) for selling 200,000 track-equivalent units in the United Kingdom.
 In Ireland, the song debuted at number 87 on the Irish Singles Chart dated 11 June 2021.
 Two months later, the song peaked at number 36 and spent a total of 23 weeks on the chart.
 In the Wallonia region of Belgium, the song debuted at number 34 in May 2021, before peaking at the runner-up position three months later.
 It was blocked from the summit by Ed Sheeran's "Bad Habits" (2021) and spent 27 weeks on the chart.
 In the country's Flanders region, the song also charted for 27 weeks, debuting at number 46 in June 2021 and peaking at number five the following month.